chuckcoughlin/sarah-bella/docs/toolchain.md

 #### VirtualBox Setup <a id="virtualbox-setup"></a>
 We use VirtualBox on an iMac host to implement our Linux virtual machines.
 The application may be downloaded from http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html.

+ Create a virtual machine "ROSDev" to house ROS development activities.
+Download the initial boot image from http://releases.ubuntu.com/16.04.4-desktop-amd64.iso.
+Place it in ~/robotics/linux on the host OSX system.
+ Create a virtual machine sized at 6gb of RAM and 50gb of disk.
+Note that Ubuntu 16.04 is required.
+Other versions will not work.

 The VirtualBox installation requires an additional package in order to support a file system shared with the host.
-From https://www.virtualbox.org/wiki/Downloads download, then from the VirtualBox "devices" menu, mount the VirtualBox Extension Packaage.
-Either let the script run automatically or navigate to /media/<username>VBOXADDITIONS_5.1.28_117968 and execute:
+From https://download.virtualbox.org/virtualbox/5.2.12 (or more recent version) download, then from the VirtualBox "devices" menu, mount the VirtualBox Extension Package (guest additions).
+Either let the script run automatically or navigate to /media/<username>VBox_GAs_5.2.12 and execute:

 ```
-		./VBoxLinuxAdditions.run
+		sudo ./VBoxLinuxAdditions.run
 ```

 Manipulate the VirtualBox menu until "Devices" shows.
 Under "Shared Folders" create a virtual device, say "share" pointing to an existing directory on the host system, say "/Users/<username>/robotics/share".